SnowflakePowered/vcdiff/README.md

     bytesWritten += thisChunk;

-    //yes with three Rs.
-    if(result == VCDiffResult.ERRROR) {
+    if (result == VCDiffResult.ERROR) {
-        //it failed to decode something
+        // it failed to decode something
-        //could be an issue that the window failed to parse
+        // could be an issue that the window failed to parse
-        //or actual data failed to decode properly break;
+        // or actual data failed to decode properly break;
     }

-    //otherwise continue on if you get SUCCESS or EOD (End of Data);
+    // otherwise continue on if you get SUCCESS or EOD (End of Data);
-    //because only you know when you will have the data finished loading
+    // because only you know when you will have the data finished loading
-    //the decoder doesn't care if nothing is available and it will keep trying until more is
+    // the decoder doesn't care if nothing is available and it will keep trying until more is }
-    //it is best to do this in a separate thread as it is blocking.
-}
 ```